hgimonet/Interactive-Lab-Hub/Lab 2/README.md

 #### MPU6050 Calibration
 First, I had to calibrate the MPU6050.
 After trying (and failing) to do so with the pi, I decided to use an Arduino UNO since the tutorials were more straightforward.
-I hooked the MPU6050 to a UNO plugged into my laptop using the Arduino configuration in (this manual)[https://cdn-learn.adafruit.com/downloads/pdf/mpu6050-6-dof-accelerometer-and-gyro.pdf].
+I hooked the MPU6050 to a UNO plugged into my laptop using the Arduino configuration in [this manual](https://cdn-learn.adafruit.com/downloads/pdf/mpu6050-6-dof-accelerometer-and-gyro.pdf).

 See the setup below: